SSU Student Health Center (SHC) Women's Health & Contraception

 Confidential women's health services are offered to regularly enrolled SSU students, with no charge for medical visits during the school year.
 Nominal fees are charged for pharmaceuticals, certain lab tests, summer visits, and to participants in pre-designated special SSU enrollment programs.

-Prescription contraceptives are dispensed only to students who have received a medical evaluation and prescription from the SSU SHC.
+- Prescription contraceptives are dispensed only to students who have received a medical evaluation and prescription from the SSU Student Health Center.
 A brief appointment for a one-month prescription of continuing hormonal contraceptives can be arranged pending a student's full examination here.
 Condoms, foam, etc. are available at the SHC pharmacy without a prescription.
 SHC prescriptions may also be filled at off-campus pharmacies at the student's own expense.
 Condoms, foam, home pregnancy tests, etc. are available at low cost without a prescription.

 Contraceptive Options available at the SSU Student Health Center 664-2921